HOME TOP ATTRACTIONS DESTINATIONS THINGS TO DO

 Green Gables, Prince Edward Island

 Green Gables, located in Cavendish in the Prince Edward Island National Park, is a popular tourist destination.
-Each year hundreds of thousands of visitors from around the world.
+It is one of the most notable literary landmarks in Canada.
+Each year hundreds of thousands of visitors from around the world..

 Read more »